The Night That Made America Famous

 The Night That Made America Famous is a 1975 musical revue featuring the songs of Harry Chapin.
-The music consists of a combination of songs written for the musical and songs from Chapin's previous albums, the latter including "What Made America Famous?", a song about a plumber who rescues a group of hippies from a fire, which includes the lyric that gave the musical its title.
+The music consists of a combination of songs written for the musical and songs from Chapin's four previous albums, the latter including "What Made America Famous?", a song about a plumber who rescues a group of hippies from a fire.
+A lyric from that song gives the musical its title.

-Chapin appeared in the musical, alongside a cast that included a young Lynne Thigpen.
-Chapin's brothers Tom and Stephen, in addition to being featured performers, were also in the pit.
+Chapin appeared in the mixed–media musical, alongside a cast that included his brothers, Tom and Stephen, who were both featured performers and musicians.
 The production was directed by Gene Frankel.
-It opened at the Ethel Barrymore Theatre in New York on February 26, 1975, after fourteen previews, and closed on April 5, 1975 after 47 performances.
+Originally scheduled to open February 4, 1975, it opened at the Ethel Barrymore Theatre in New York on February 26, 1975, after fourteen previews, and closed on April 5, 1975 after 47 performances.